Group 32. Leader – Michael A’Bear

-We look at a wide range of historical subjects and are currently studying the nineteenth and early 20th century.
-We try to look at the history of the different parts of the world rather than just Britain which includes empires, the expansion of the United States, advances in science, engineering and medicine.
-There really is something for everyone.Group members are encouraged to give a talk to the group on a subject, event or person once every two to three years.
+We look at a wide range of historical subjects world-wide and are currently studying the 19th and early 20th century.
+Members are encouraged to give a talk to the group on a subject, event or person once every two to three years.

 Chairman Michael A’Bear email@example.com